 The Lithuanian Research Library Consortium (LMBA) represents academic libraries and is responsible for most of the OA activity in the country through its membership of EIFL.

-There is no OA mandate in Lithuania; but the recently held seminar on 8 July 2015, which addressed the country's need for developing an OA Policy is hoped to change this situatuion by the end of 2015.
+There is no national OA mandate in Lithuania; but the recently held seminar on 8 July 2015, which addressed the country's need for developing an OA Policy is hoped to change this situatuion by the end of 2015.
 Furthermore, most institutions do not have repositories; there is ambivalence to OA in the scientific community (Kuprienė, J and Petrauskienė, Z, 2009).